sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Geometrisation of WordMorphism''' (Vincent Delecroix) : following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
  * Class for biinfinite words, and words indexed by anything (Z^2^, Z^n^, graphs, ...)
 (Vincent Delecroix)

+'''Interval Exchange Transformation and Linear Involution''' (Vincent Delecroix) Patch a first version of code for the combinatoric of interval exchange transformations and their generalizations.
+It will be a hard task to choose names because standards one are Permutation and GeneralizedPermutation which are confusing !
+Perhaps IETPermutation... but not very beautiful.

 '''Documentation'''
  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.
  * '''User's Guide''' -- descriptions of and how to use the fundamental sage-combinat data structures: CombinatorialClass, CombinatorialObject, CombinatorialFreeModule, Categories, Family, ...